-Masala chaas or spiced buttermilk is a refreshing Indian drink that is mildly spicy and tangy, usually savored after meals to improve digestion.
+Masala chaas or spiced buttermilk is a refreshing Indian drink that is mildly spicy and tangy and usually savored after meals to improve digestion.
 Made using just 4 ingredients, it gets ready in just 5 minutes.
 Here is how to make it.

 About This Recipe

-Masala chaas is an Indian beverage made using yogurt and spices.
-It is basically yogurt diluted with water and perked up with some herbs and spices.
-It is a very popular drink in India, especially in Gujarati and Rajasthani households.
+Masala chaas is an Indian beverage made using yogurt, herbs, and spices.
+It is basically yogurt diluted with water and then flavored using various ingredients.

 Spices – You will need salt, black pepper powder, and roasted cumin powder.
 Homemade Cumin Powder gives the best flavor to this drink.
 Make it using my recipe.

 Herbs – Cilantro (Coriander) and mint give a very refreshing feel to the buttermilk.
-Do not skip to add these herbs.
-If you don’t like them coming into your mouth while sipping the chaas, then you can strain the chaas after the flavors have seeped in.
+Do not skip adding these herbs.

-Add ¼ tsp black pepper powder, regular salt to taste, ½ tsp roasted cumin powder, 8-10 finely chopped mint leaves, and 1 tsp finely chopped cilantro (coriander leaves) to the bowl and mix well.
+Add 1 cup plain yogurt, 2 cups of chilled water, ¼ teaspoon black pepper powder, regular salt to taste, ½ teaspoon roasted cumin powder, 8-10 chopped mint leaves, and 1 teaspoon chopped cilantro (coriander leaves) to a blender.

 Frequently Asked Questions